huaweicloud/terraform-provider-huaweicloud/docs/resources/kps_keypair.md

   provider-level region will be used.
 Changing this parameter will create a new resource.

 * `name` - (Required, String, ForceNew) Specifies a unique name for the keypair.
 The name can contain a maximum of 64 characters, including letters, digits, underscores (_) and hyphens (-).
   Changing this parameter will create a new resource.

 * `scope` - (Optional, String, ForceNew) Specifies the scope of key pair.
 The options are as follows:
   - **account**: Tenant-level, available to all users under the same account.
   - **user**: User-level, only available to that user.
   The default value is `user`.
   Changing this parameter will create a new resource.

 * `encryption_type` - (Optional, String, ForceNew) Specifies encryption mode if manages the private key by HuaweiCloud.
   The options are as follows:
   - **default**: The default encryption mode.
 Applicable to sites where KMS is not deployed.
   - **kms**: KMS encryption mode.
   Changing this parameter will create a new resource.

 * `kms_key_name` - (Optional, String, ForceNew) Specifies the KMS key name to encrypt private keys.
   It's mandatory when the `encryption_type` is `kms`.
 Changing this parameter will create a new resource.

 * `description` - (Optional, String) Specifies the description of key pair.

 * `public_key` - (Optional, String, ForceNew) Specifies the imported OpenSSH-formatted public key.
   Changing this parameter will create a new resource.

+* `private_key` - (Optional, String, ForceNew) Specifies the imported OpenSSH-formatted private key.
+  Changing this parameter will create a new resource.

 * `key_file` - (Optional, String, ForceNew) Specifies the path of the created private key.
   The private key file (**.pem**) is created only after the resource is created.
   Changing this parameter will create a new resource.

-  ~>**NOTE:** If the private key file already exists, it will be overwritten after a new keypair is created.
+  ->**NOTE:** If the private key file already exists, it will be overwritten after a new keypair is created.

 ## Attribute Reference